mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

   ## Internet Gateway & Routing

 * Give the ability to obtain a public IP address, connect to the internet and receive requests from the internet.
-* To use the internet gateway you must create a default route that points to the internet gateway as a router
+* To use the internet gateway, you must create a default route that points to the internet gateway as a router
 * Control of how traffic moves in and out of your VPC is done using routes stored in route tables
-* A route termines where traffic can move and consists of a desination IP prefix and a target resource
+* A route determines where traffic can move and consists of a designation IP prefix and a target resource
-* Desitination must be in IPv4 or IPv6 CIDR notation
+* Destination must be in IPv4 or IPv6 CIDR notation
 * The local route is the only mandatory route that exists in every route table
 * The default route
-  * To enable internet access from your instances you must create the default route
+  * To enable internet access from your instances, you must create the default route
     * Destination: 0.0.0.0/0 (ALL IP Addresses)
     * Target: Your internet gateway
-  * The router will route based on the most specific route first (closest match)
+  * The router will route based on the most specific route first (the closest match)

 ## Security Groups